gnugat-legacy/GnugatWizardBundle/Resources/doc/01-introduction.md

 While the first step is achievable by running a command thanks to Composer, the second one requires a manual edition of the application's kernel.

-In the worst case scenario, the following steps can be added:

-* creating a bundle (which can extends the installed one)
-* creating some classes
-* configuring the bundle
-* importing its routes

 ##  Next readings

 * [installation](02-installation.md)